wdolinux/.github/README.md

 # WDOLinux Organization
 ### WIP
-- Work Only Started
+Work Only Started
-- - When 0.1 build be ready README will be ended
+When 0.1 build be ready README will be ended.